Tutorial: Simple Ionic 5 App with React Context (using React Hooks) as well as Local Storage

 Within Ionic React, I find the Capacitor Storage to be the easiest to work with:https://capacitor.ionicframework.com/docs/apis/storage/

 To make things really simple, we need to update the initialisation in App.tsx to load the migraines from (phone) storage, update the adding in AddMigraine and removal in ListMigraines and we are done.
 Unfortunately, things are not completely trivial because the calls to Storage are using async functions and thus we need to think asyncroniously!

 The first thing that may come to mind is to modify the App.tsx and make the value property load from the Storage component directly.
 Unfortuntately, it is not possible to do it as Storage will go off asyncroniously loading the data for migraines but the Provider component has to move on - likely with an empty, unloaded array still.
 To fix this, we will need to resort to a new concept, called useState React Hook which will need to be used to set the value property of the MigrainesContextProvider initially to something like an empty array and then update it using an additional set action once the Storage component finished loading!
-The first step to acheive this is to simplify the App.tsx to simply import MigrainesContextProvider which will be custom made inside MigrainesState.tsx thus requiring nothing to be done other than the actual wrapping in App.tsx:
+The first step to achieve this is to simplify the App.tsx to simply import MigrainesContextProvider which will be custom made inside MigrainesState.tsx thus requiring nothing to be done other than the actual wrapping in App.tsx:

 We will then replace the current default and not customised let MigrainesContextProvider = MigrainesContext.Provider; with a custom written one defined as follows:

 As you can see we now have the ability to replace the initialMigraines with an appropriate loading procedure from Storage with the caveat being that initially it needs to be set to an empty array, but once the async loading resolves we will need to update it to the value we will get from storage.
 This is exactly the time and place to utilise useState React Hook which uses the following syntax and allows us to call setInitialMigraines function in our async function to update the value: